Digital Research Portfolio

 - Jake Tompkins (MLIS)

 Portfolio Contents: The portfolio should demonstrate critical and practical understanding of the Digital Humanities.
-It should contain an intellectual statement and papers and/or links to projects.
-In a brief introduction to each project, students should make clear exactly what role they played in group projects or individual designs.
+It should contain an intellectual statement and papers and/or links to a least two Digital Humanities projects.
+In a brief introduction to each project, make clear exactly what role you played in group projects or individual designs.

 Intellectual statement: A brief statement about work done by the student in DH and directions for future work in relation to a specific aspect of the emerging field.
 This vision statement should discuss – as appropriate – the student’s intellectual, pedagogical, and generative contributions to digital humanities.
 The statement should be both precise and concise, between 400 and 600 words.